MOTHER'S DAY SPECIALS! SHOW ME MORE

 Publisher's Status: Active

 Megan Hoyt first fell in love with reading on a cozy branch of the crab apple tree outside her Texas home.
-This is Megan's second picture book biography; the first is Bartali's Bicycle, which received strong reviews, including a star in SLJ.
-When she is not writing, Megan tutors child actors on set for Disney, Warner Bros., and Showtime, among others.
-She lives in Charlotte, North Carolina.
-Visit Megan online at https://www.meganhoyt.net.
-Katie Hickey is an illustrator whose work deals with both the narrative and informational realms, and often combining the two.
-A graduate of Falmouth University in Cornwall, England, Katie's work frequently takes inspiration from her travels and surroundings to create characterful and atmospheric images.
+She devoured Beverly Cleary’s books there, and Marguerite Henry’s “horsey books” still remind her of the loud Texas cicadas at dusk.
+Bartali’s Bicycle is Megan’s debut picture book biography.
+Her first picture book was Hildegard’s Gift, and her poem, “Thanksgiving by the Lake,” appears in the anthology Thanku: Poems of Gratitude.
+When she is not writing, Megan tutors child actors on set for Disney, Warner Bros., Showtime, and Cinemax, among others.
+She lives in Charlotte, North Carolina, where most days she is surrounded by three fluffy pups and piles upon piles of picture books.
+Visit Megan online at www.meganhoyt.net.
+Katie Hickey is an illustrator whose work deals with both the narrative and informational realms, often combining the two.
+A graduate of Falmouth University in foggy Cornwall, England, Katie frequently takes inspiration from her travels and surroundings to create characterful and atmospheric images.

 Reviews for The Greatest Song of All: How Isaac Stern United the World to Save Carnegie Hall